PayBy/botim-money-docs/docs/1_General/integration-guide.md

 After successfully verifying in the test environment and preparing to launch in the live environment, follow these steps:

-1. Apply for production environment account: https://b.payby.com/
+1. Apply for production environment account: https://b.botim.money/
-2. Enable production environment products: Contact sales to decide the products and rates at bd@payby.com
+2. Enable production environment products: Contact sales to decide the products and rates at bd@astratech.ae
-3. Configure production environment key: https://b.payby.com/management/api-key
+3. Configure production environment key: https://b.botim.money/management/api-key